EricLendvai/Harbour_ORM/README.md

 - Varchar types must have a max length.
 Zero is not allowed due to MySQL specification.

 ## MySQL Peculiarities
-- No support for multiple PostgreSQL equivalent to "Schema Namespaces"
+- No support for multiple PostgreSQL equivalent to "Namespace" (PostgreSQL Schema)
 - Very fast at retrieving its schema column definition
 - While retrieving schema information, buggy to list columns if also joining on table schema information.
 MySQL keeps version of schema definitions it seems.
 - Case sensitivity See https://www.informit.com/articles/article.aspx?p=2036581&seqNum=3